Records about the College estates

 Most early documents relating to estates (c.12th-18th centuries) were calendared by Herbert Hurst in 1898.
 These are mostly early deeds (including manorial records and leases).
 These will almost invariably apply to whole estates and not to individual buildings.

 Many records dating from the 19th century onwards have not yet been listed or catalogued.
 The Archivist is currently working on updating the estates catalogues but due to the number of estates (and records) this is an on-going process.
 Catalogues will be made available online as they are completed but please see the general summary of these records for more information.
-Please also see the archives contact page for current information about disrupted access to many of the estates records.

 Other sources, which are helpful when researching estates and property